The League of Extraordinary Gentlemen (film): In other media

-A novelization of the movie was written by Kevin J. Anderson and released shortly before the movie.
+A novelization of the movie, written by Kevin J. Anderson, was published shortly before the film's release.

-The soundtrack album was also released internationally but not in the United States.
+The soundtrack album, the score was composed by Trevor Jones and was released by Varèse Sarabande on iTunes, and later online.
+It was not sold in stores in the United States.

-A Blu-Ray edition was re-released in October 2018 from Fabulous Films.
+In the season 10 Family Guy episode "Amish Guy", Peter Griffin wants to ride a roller coaster based on the film called The League of Extraordinary Gentlemen: The Ride.

 Reboot

-The Tracking Board reported in May 2015 that 20th Century Fox and Davis Entertainment had agreed to develop a reboot with hopes of launching a franchise and that a search was underway for a director.
-John Davis told Collider in an interview that the reboot would be a female-centric film.
-Plans for a reboot were reportedly scrapped after the Disney/Fox merger in 2019.
-However, The Hollywood Reporter revealed in May 2022 that the reboot is back on track as a Hulu release with Justin Haythe writing and producer Don Murphy returning alongside Susan Montford and Erwin Stoff of 3 Arts Entertainment.
+The Tracking Board reported in May 2015 that 20th Century Fox and Davis Entertainment had agreed to develop a reboot, in hope of launching a franchise, and that a search was underway for a director.
+John Davis told Collider in an interview that the film would be "female-centric".
+These plans were reportedly scrapped after the 2019 Disney–Fox merger.
+However, The Hollywood Reporter revealed in May 2022 that the reboot was back on track as a Hulu release, with Justin Haythe writing, and producer Don Murphy returning, alongside Susan Montford and Erwin Stoff of 3 Arts Entertainment.